 Already the fourth most visited city in the world, according to government estimates, with 16.7 million visitors in 2019, Dubai was expecting millions of Dubai World Expo-goers during the original 2020 Dubai World Expo dates.

-With a large supply of hotels in every price range, the city-state hopes to reach 164,000 available rooms by the Expo’s October opening date.
-The Dubai Expo team estimates 6,000 restaurants today serve the cuisine of 200 nations.
+With more than 100,000 hotel rooms in every price range, the city-state has been working to add 60% more inventory by the Expo’s October opening date.
+The Dubai Expo team estimates that Dubai’s 6,000 restaurants serve the cuisine of 200 nations.
 So, places to sleep and eat are covered and covered well.

 Family Attractions in Dubai

 There’s more to see and do than the World Expo.
-The family-focused UAE is famously packed with attractions, and Dubai family attractions promise fun and thrills.
+The family-focused UAE is famously packed with activities and Dubai family attractions promise fun and thrills.

 In addition to the famous Aquaventure water park at Atlantis, The Palm, there are several other amazing waterplay areas plus easy-to-book family activities such as sky diving, zip lining, car racing and even dune bashing on guided ATV tours.